 We sell our wild salmon cut as single portions and fillets.
 The portions are skin-on and boneless.
 We cut 6 ounces for coho salmon portions and 8 ounces for king salmon.
-We also have a petite size king salmon portion at 4 ounces.
 We cut ivory king salmon into 6-ounce portions.
 We also sell whole sides of the fish, which we call fillets.
-These are the whole side of a salmon (averaging 3.5 pounds for a king salmon and 2 pounds for a coho salmon).
+These are the whole side of a salmon (averaging 1.5 pounds for a coho salmon).
 Our portions and fillets are all individually vacuum-sealed for ultimate convenience.

 Q: How do you cut your portions?